anooruddh/devops/PowerShell.md

     Set-Item WSMan:\localhost\Client\TrustedHosts -Value "10.0.2.33" -Force

 You also have to ensure that Windows Firewall is opened for Windows Remote Management on the remote computer.
 On the remote computer, type "firewall" after clicking **Start**, and click **Advanced settings** in the Control Panel **firewall app**.
 Right-click Inbound Rules and then select New Rule.
 In the Predefined field select Windows Remote Management and then follow the wizard.

+To enable PowerShell remoting with PsExec, open a command prompt with admin rights in the folder where you copied PsExec and then execute this command:

+        psexec.exe \\RemoteComputerName -s powershell Enable-PSRemoting -Force

+# Via PowerShell Direct

+If you want to enable remoting in virtual machine on a Hyper-V host, you can also use PowerShell Direct if the guest OS is Windows 10, Windows Server 2016 or Windows Server 2019 (see comment below).
+This is the PowerShell command for the task:

+        Invoke-Command -VMName <VM name> -ScriptBlock {Enable-PSRemoting -Force} -Credential Administrator

+# Testing PowerShell remoting

+To test you have enabled PowerShell remoting correctly, you can enter this command

+        Enter-PSSession -ComputerName <hostname>

+This will open an interactive session with a remote computer where you can then enter PowerShell commands to execute on the remote machine.

+If you want to connect with a different account than the one you logged on the local machine with, you can use this command:

+        Enter-PSSession -Computername "host" –Credential "host\administrator"

+We can now start the SSH service (sshd) with this PowerShell command:

+        Start-Service sshd

+To automatically star the OpenSSH service sshd, you need this command

+        Set-Service sshd -StartupType Automatic

+**To connect to the remote host, you have to use the HostName parameter instead of  ComputerName parameter:**